Thoroughbreed/H5.ML_Project/README.md

   - [X] Blazor + WebAPI returning a Tuple/JSON
   - [ ] ~~Razor + WebAPI returning an image with the identified objects *(marked on the original image)*~~
   - [ ] ~~Razor + WebAPI returning an array of images with each of the identified objects cropped out of the original image~~
+  - [ ] Bonus - Razor frontend (I decided to go that way because the API could be left unexposed to the WWW)
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### NuGet packs